NafiurSiddiqui/Logos---v2.2/README.md

 ### features -

-- Type your text < 20 character
+- Type your text <= 20 character
 - Choose from the range of 8 google fonts
 - set the color between 12 unique colors
 - Pricing is based on the characters, so basically the width.
 - a switch to turn the neon and off
 - shows off the dimension of the text
+- of course all of these are modifiable according to your business requirements.

 ## :bug: BUGS from v1